guzhaoyuan/epos2/README.md

 Torque.srv

-	float64 position(can be none)
-	float64 torque
+	float64 position # used as step counter float64 torque
+	int16 init # if true, the controller init state by offset position to zero, TODO
 	---
-	float64 position_new
+	float64 position_new #-pi to pi
-	float64 reward
-	bool done
-	float64 velocity(more info)
-	short current
+	float64 reward # calc using position, velocity and action bool done # not used
+	float64 velocity # calc by differentiate position float64 current # not used

 ## EPOS2 info